Milnor fibre boundary of a non-isolated surface singularity: The Milnor open book decompositions of

-\labelpar{be:fibr} Besides the geometry of the ICIS, the germ $g$ also provides a different package of invariants via the \emph{generalized Milnor fibration} induced by $\arg(g)=g/|g|$ on $\partial F$.
-Indeed, with the above notations one has:
+\labelpar{be:fibr} Besides the geometry of the ICIS, the germ $g$ provides a different package as well.
+These are invariants determined by the \emph{generalized Milnor fibration}, or open book decomposition, induced by $\arg(g)=g/|g|$ on $\partial F$.

+Before we describe it, we recall an immediate natural generalization of Milnor's result \ref{th:ISO}\,(b) valid for isolated complete intersections, which was established by Hamm.
+Although, again, the result is valid for any map $(\bfc^n,0)\to (\bfc^k,0)$; we state it only for $n=3$ and $k=2$.\ix{Hamm} \begin{theorem} \cite{Hamm} Assume that $\Phi=(f,g):(\bfc^3,0)\to (\bfc^2,0)$ is an ICIS and $f$ has an isolated singularity at the origin.
+Let $K_f$ be the link of $f$ in a sufficiently small sphere $S_\epsilon$.
+Then $g$ defines an open book decomposition in $K_f$ with binding $K_f\cap V_g$ and fibration $g/|g|:K_f\setminus V_g\to S^1$.
+The pages are diffeomorphic to the fibers of $\Phi$. \end{theorem} \ix{Milnor!fibration}

+At first glance it is not immediate what the right generalization of Hamm's result would be for the case when $f$ has 1--dimensional singular locus, since the link is singular.

+The generalization was established by Caubel.
+The next results are either proved or follow from the statements proved in \cite{CC}: